m-dadej/MarSwitching.jl/README.md

  regime 1 |   91.181%  |    3.499%  |
  regime 2 |    8.819%  |   96.501%  |
  ```

+As can be seen, the parameters correspond to the ones defined when producing the data generating process.

 The package also provides a function for filtered transition probabilites $P(S_t = i | \Psi_t)$, as well as smoothed ones (Kim, 1994) $P(S_t = i | \Psi_T)$.
 Essentially, the difference is that, in order to calculate the smoothed probabilites the whole sample is used.